 Zena fled Aleppo for Germany with her husband and their young daughter and currently lives in Ahrweiler.
-On her phone, she followed the bombardment and eventual evacuation of East Aleppo and also the messages from her friend D., who is running a women’s centre in Idlib province – a region in the north of Syria ruled by Islamist rebel groups.
-D. is someone who doesn’t want to give up despite the danger.
-She is planting vegetables next to her house and teaches women how to get out of the paralysis while the region is heavily bombed.
+On her phone she followed the bombardment and evacuation of East Aleppo and also the messages from her friend D., who is running a women’s center in Idlib province – a region in the north of Syria controlled by Islamist rebel groups.
+D. refuses to give up, despite the danger.
+She is planting vegetables next to her house and teaching women how to escape the sense of paralysis as the region is heavily bombed.

 „I can only imagine my life in blue and white.”

-Nevertheless, friends send videos, photos and information: about the reprisals of the occupiers, about supply problems and also about the impossibility of leaving a city, where the penalty if caught is to be shot.
+Nevertheless, friends send videos, photos and information: about the reprisals of the occupiers, about supply problems and also about the impossibility of leaving a city where the penalty is execution if one is caught.

-Omar spreads news and videos on social networks, feeling obliged to support his friends in Syria.
-In addition to this, Omar watches ISIS propaganda videos, searching for the names of people executed as well as for the perpetrators for future trials.
+Omar spreads news and videos on social networks.
+He feels obliged to support his friends in Syria.
+In addition, Omar watches ISIS propaganda videos, searching for the names of people who have been executed as well as for the perpetrators so they can be brought to justice in future trials.
 Sometimes he comes across the names of people he knows.

 “I feel more responsibility than desire to do this work.”

 Shahinaz lives in Lausanne.
 In Syria she was a social worker.
-She was engaged in the revolution but her problems got increasingly worse.
+She was engaged in the revolution but her problems became increasingly intense.

-She fled to Switzerland, but left her family, her mother, sister, nephew and brother-in-law, behind in Syria.
-She thought she could help them get to Europe through family reunification.
-Since this is not possible she tries to get them out of the war zone by any other means.
+She fled to Switzerland, leaving her family – her mother, sister, nieceand brother-in-law – behind in Syria.
+She thought she could help them to reach Europe through family reunification.
+This turned out to not be possible, so she tries to get them out of the war zone by any other means.